 Additionally, SCTHS is not an open campus and we do not allow students to leave campus to bring outside foods to the campus.
 If parents bring food to the campus, we do not deliver lunches to students.
-It can be left on the table outside the office and students are responsible to come pick it up.
+It can be left in the main office and students are responsible to come pick it up.
 However, be aware that Texas Competitive Foods Law states that competitive foods is, "all food and beverages that are not provided by school food service are not allowed during meal periods in areas where reimbursable meals are served and consumed."
 More information can be found at the Texas Department of Agriculture sponsored website, https://squaremeals.org/.
+Students may not utilize any online food delivery service.